jcurl/RJCP.DLL.CodeQuality/README.md

 ## 1. NUnit Extensions Library Compatibility

-This library is intended to work with NUnit 2.6.x and NUnit 3.x.
-Even though the two libraries are incompatible with each other, there are many similarities that still make NUnitExtensions work.
+This library is intended to work with NUnit 2.6.x and NUnit 3.x and 4.x.
+Even though the libraries are incompatible with each other, there are many similarities that still make NUnitExtensions work.

 There is no compile time dependency from this library to NUnit.
 The dependencies are resolved at run time.